Skip to main content

 Figure \(\PageIndex{9}\): Waxes

-These molecules are extremely nonpolar and, as such, make great barriers preventing water loss through leaves and water penetration into the ear.
-This group of molecules clearly shows that the properties (insolubility, high melting point) and function (hydrophobic barrier/protection) arise from structure (very long chain carbon molecules, few electronegative atoms, and lack of C=C double bonds).
+These molecules are extremely nonpolar and, as such, serve as effective barriers, preventing water loss through leaves and water penetration into the ear.
+This group of molecules clearly shows that the properties (insolubility, high melting point) and function (hydrophobic barrier/protection) arise from their structure (very long-chain carbon molecules, few electronegative atoms, and lack of C=C double bonds).

 Fatty Acid-Containing Lipids

-We can categorize these lipids based on function or structure (even though these are related).
+We can categorize these lipids by function or structure (even though they are related).

 Function